Top 12 Satoshi Nakamoto Quotes

 3. The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.
 Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles with barely a fraction in reserve.
 We have to trust them with our privacy, trust them not to let identity thieves drain our accounts.
 Their massive overhead costs make micropayments impossible.

-Satoshi didn’t trust central banks, and that was one of his main motivations towards creating Bitcoin – a peer-to-peer digital currency that was independent of any governing authorities.
+Satoshi didn’t trust central banks, and that was one of his main motivations for creating Bitcoin – a peer-to-peer digital currency that was independent of any governing authorities.

 4. It would have been nice to get this attention in any other context.
 WikiLeaks has kicked the hornet’s nest, and the swarm is headed towards us.